agentkenny007/Backend/README.md

 # Buzzwords Backend

-Backend for buzzwords app using adonis, heroku, and SQLite.
+Backend for buzzwords app using adonis, heroku, and PostgreSQL